-Description of 21st Century Skills: This subject allows students to problem-solve and think critically through a range of mediums in Art.
+This subject allows students to problem-solve and think critically through a range of mediums in Art.
 Student choice is encouraged through their learning and completion of assessment tasks.
 Students will explore what other artists have done before them and then create their own artwork as a way to continue to develop their collaboration and communication skills.

-Description of the Learning: Visual Arts focuses on teaching students about the Art Elements by completing a folio (or body of work) through the duration of the semester.
+Visual Arts focuses on teaching students about the Art Elements by completing a folio (or body of work) through the duration of the semester.
 On completion of this unit, students will have the opportunity to explore two dimensional and three-dimensional art forms, such as:

-- Drawing
+- Drawing,

-- > 3D Art
+- 3D Art,

-- Painting
+- Painting,

 - Print making and collage